kesl/khypervisor/platform-device/cortex_a15x2_arndale/README.md

 "serial device for linuxguest sets /dev/ttyS1"
 </pre>

-3. When booting the board, press any key(of HostPC Keyboard, focused on serial terminal program window) in 3 seconds for enter the u-boot command mode
+3. Insert the SD card and turn it on.
+When booting the board, press any key(of HostPC Keyboard, focused on serial terminal program window) in 3 seconds for enter the u-boot command mode
 <pre>
 $ ZIMAGE: ARNDALE #
 </pre>